mageru/ASA-Telemetry-Guide/README.md

 ![](./images/dashboard-1.png)

-In this short lab guide we'll explore the process of collecting data that exists in the command line however is very difficult to collect and monitor on an ongoing basis much as we'd do with Model Driven Telemetry[Link to MDT lab].
+In this short lab guide we'll explore the process of collecting data that exists in the command line however is very difficult to collect and monitor on an ongoing basis much as we'd do with [Model Driven Telemetry](https://github.com/sttrayno/Network-Telemetry-Lab-Guide).
 In this example we will take CLI output from the firewall using pyATS and parse the output to create a standard JSON output.
 From this standard JSON output we can use open source data stacks such as TIG (Telegraf, InfluxDB and Grafana) to collect, store and visualise data from ASA devices.

 ![](./images/dashboard.png)